 - GSI storage boxes (these are plastic, watertight storage boxes of various sizes)

 - fire ring w/ storage bag (required)

 - toilet- Some type of sealable toilet system is required on all western rivers.
 I carry 1 gallon mayonnaise jugs with screw lids which I get for free from the deli of the local grocery store.
 I wrap the containers with duct tape for added safety, probably not really necessary but considering the contents I take the extra time to do it.They have very secure lids and handles which I run a piece of webbing through to tie them into my boat.
 I use disposable, single use toilet liner bags which are designed to be used without a toilet system as well.
 They can be placed directly on the ground for use.
-The WAG Bag is available at REI in packs of 12 or individually.
+Wag Bags can be purchased in packs of 12.

 The Restop 2 Wilderness Containment Pouch is another option which is available in packs of 5.
 Both are acceptable for use on rivers, but require a sealable container in which to store the used bags.
 I bring along an extra container to carry out my trash.
 When the trip is over the containers can be disposed of with regular trash.

 Check local regulations regarding toilet requirements before you head out.
 As of the summer of 2008 this system is no longer allowed on the San Juan River- a hard-sided, sealable container such as a